biapy/biapy-bashlings/README.md

 See [Cloning](#cloning) for including submodules when cloning a repository.

-Make use of a Biapy Bashling function (e.g. `in-list`) in a file in `src` folder:
+Make use of a Biapy Bashling function (e.g. `in-list`) in a script stored in `src` folder:

 ```bash